james-a-morris/james-a-morris/README.md

 # James Morris, MS (they/them)
-## Senior Fullstack Software Engineer
+## FE Lead / Senior Fullstack Software Engineer

 ### About Me
-I am James Morris, a Senior Fullstack Software Engineer at [Across Protocol](https://github.com/across-protocol).
-My passion lies in blockchain technology and decentralized finance (DeFi).
-With a robust academic background and extensive professional experience, I have contributed to various web3 and fintech innovations.
+I am Jamie, the FE Lead at Across Protocol and UMA.
+I am passionate about blockchain technology and decentralized finance (DeFi).
+With a strong academic foundation and extensive professional experience, I have helped drive innovation across web3 and fintech.

 ### Education
 - **M.Sc. in Quantitative Finance**